-As of June 30, 2011, the Trust had a long-term note payable with an outstanding balance of approximately \$282,900.
+As of June 30, 2012, the Trust had a long-term note payable with an outstanding balance of approximately \$272,700.
 The loan bears interest at 5.69% and requires payments in monthly installments of \$2,173.54 through June 2013, when unpaid principal and interest are due.
 The note is collateralized by the donated land and the ambulance facility.
+The Trust anticipates refinancing the loan in the fourth quarter of fiscal 2013.